 Frank Underwood says in House of cards “Money is the Mc-mansion in Sarasota that starts falling apart after 10 years.
 Power is the old stone building that stands for centuries.
 I cannot respect someone who doesn’t see the difference.”
 Jews had all the money with them while Hitler had power and look what he did.
 All the currency and the assets you own will fail to help where power is needed.

 If you are a fan of House of cards or Games of Thrones it wouldn’t be difficult to agree.
 Though set in different eras, both the TV series plays around similar concepts (Seeking and maintaining power).

-To get a more relevance of the book you need to look closely in the world and you’ll see how countries dominate each other and how new relationships change the balance of the region.
+To get a more relevance of the book you need to look closely at the world and you’ll see how countries dominate each other and how new relationships change the balance of the region.
 The struggle is always for being the most powerful country in the world.
-Earlier United States fought cold war with Soviet Union and now preparing for China.
-All three countries have enough money to stay happily but they know the importance of power.
+Earlier United States fought the cold war with the Soviet Union and now preparing for China.
+All three countries have enough money to stay happy but they know the importance of power.

 Big businesses muscle the smaller ones to either sell their business or close it.
 Political rivals joining hands and one individual emerging above others in a race are many reasons you get to see on a regular basis.
 While the truth behind it may not be known to you, you surely will appreciate the craftsmanship that must be executed by some people to get it done.
 That is the “Prince” for you.

 Why prince for Entrepreneur?